The SEO buzzword has been

-specific topic, it becomes a magnet for people searching for information
+page becomes a magnet for people searching for information

 1.